SAP-samples/abap-platform-rap620/exercises/ex3/README.md

 [^Top of page](#)

 Since we want to use the results of the remote OData service in our managed inventory app we will create a custom entity.
-The syntax of a custom entity differs from the one used in normal CDS views but is very similar to the syntax of an abstract entity and we can thus reuse most of the DDL source code of the abstract entity that has been generated when the service consumption model was created.
+The syntax of a custom entity differs from the one used in normal CDS views but is very similar to the syntax of an abstract entity, table or a structure.

 In order to leverage the remote OData service in our application we have to perform two steps.